AdorableRedPanda/di-react-redux/README.md

 ## How to fix it?

 ### Theoretically
-All the troubles we have in example is result of violation of on of SOLID principles - dependency inversion.
-I will use this states:
+The issues in the example are caused by a violation of the Dependency Inversion principle, which can be summarized as follows:

-* High-level modules should not use anything from low-level modules.
+* High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 * Abstractions should not depend on implementations.
 Implementations should depend on abstractions.

-If some component uses direct access to store - it uses the store realization with concrete paths and data.
-To fix it we have to make component dependent only of abstraction and make special way to store realize it.
+When a component directly accesses the store, it depends on the specific implementation of the store, including its paths and data.
+To address this, we need to make the component dependent only on abstractions and create a special way for the store to realize these abstractions.

 ### In practice